scsm-ua/kirtan-guide-en/songs/bhayabhanjana-jayashiamsana.md

     bhayabhañjana jayaśaṁsana-karuṇāyata-nayanam kanakotpala janakojjvala-rasasāgara-chayanam mukharīkṛta-dharaṇītala-harikīrtana-rasanam kṣitipāvana-bhavatāraṇa-pihitāruṇa-vasanam śubhadodaya-divase vṛṣaravijā-nija-dayitam praṇamāmi cha charaṇāntika-parichāraka-sahitam

 He (of divine form) came forth from the birthplace of the golden lotus - the ocean of the mellow of divine consorthood.
 His large, merciful eyes dispel (the suffering souls’) fear and proclaim (the surrendered souls’) victory.
-His tongue (constantly) vibrates the whole Earth planet with Śrī Krishna*saṅkīrtan* , his beauty resplendent in the robes of the sun’s radiance (saffron) that purifies the universe and dispels the suffering of material existence.
+His tongue (constantly) vibrates the whole Earth planet with Śrī Krishna-*saṅkīrtan* , his beauty resplendent in the robes of the sun’s radiance (saffron) that purifies the universe and dispels the suffering of material existence.
 On his Holy Day of Advent, I (again and again) bow down unto that beloved associate of Śrī Vṛṣabhānunandinī, and the servitors of his lotus feet.

 #### 2